matthewgream/libiotdata/README.md

 In integer-only mode (`IOTDATA_NO_FLOATING`), temperature is passed as degrees×100 (e.g. 2250 for 22.50°C), wind speed as m/s×100,
 radiation dose as µSv/h×100, position as degrees×10^7, and SNR as dB×10.
 This eliminates all floating-point dependencies.
+Future implementations SHOULD utilise this multiple-of-ten approach.

 **Test targets**